tesemnikov-av/joyce-app/README.md

 ## Installation

 Snorkel requires Python 3.6 or later.
-To install Snorkel, we recommend using `pip`:
+To install Joyce, we recommend using `pip`:

 ```bash
 pip install snorkel